 ICCMO's Mastership Program is designed to encourage and recognize the scholarship and clinical expertise of those who earn this distinguished credential.
 The first Masterships were conferred at the International Congress in Banff, Alberta in October, 1993.

 A Mastership plaque and key have been designed, and the ICCMO academic hood will be worn by those candidates for Mastership at the annual North American Section Meeting, and the bi-annual International Congress.
 Masterships are not conferred in abstentia.

 To attain Mastership, interested candidates must first attain Fellowship in the College.
-Following Fellowship, the candidate must then successfully pass the Mastership written examination which is given at the annual North American Section meeting or biennial International Congress.
+Following Fellowship, the candidate must then successfully pass the Mastership written examination.
 It is highly suggested before taking the Mastership examination, members should attend the tutorial given at the annual North American Section meeting.

 The written examination can be best prepared for by being familiar with the following textbooks: Coy, Richard E., Hickman, David H., Holleman, Sidney, Mazzocco, Michael M. (ed): Anthology of Craniomandibular Orthopedics, Vol. 6, 7 and 8.
 Seattle, WA: Buchman, 2003, 2005, 2007, Jankelson, R: Neuromuscular Dental Diagnosis and Treatment.
 St. Louis: Ishiyaku EuroAmerica, 1990

 Upon successful completion of the examination, the candidate will submit a thesis proposal for approval, followed by a completed thesis on a subject matter related to the academic interest area of the College.
 An oral examination follows submission of the thesis and will include questions on the thesis topic.
 The thesis must be submitted within two years of successful completion of the exam.

 Shamshudin (Sam) Kherani, DDS, MICCMO